-I am a person that loves the ocean.
+I am a person that loves outdoor activity and in particular the ocean.
 I have always found peace when I have been near the ocean.
 Once I learnt to drive I would often make my way to the ocean, especially during times of stress or periods where I felt unsettled.
 I was happy to just sit there breathing in the salty fresh air deeply, watching the motion of the ocean and hearing the waves crashing.
 It is soothing and refreshing.
-I have also found walking through a rainforest or rainforest like bush area to have a very similar effect.
-The air is often fresh and sweeter, the sounds of the birds and the air rustling through the leaves all work to soothe and invigorate me.
+I have found walking through a rainforest or bush area to have a very similar effect.
+The air is often fresh and sweeter, the sounds of the birds and the air rustling through the leaves all work to soothe and invigorate.